curioustorvald/tsvm/Videotron2K.md

 * fillin byte y x-start y-end-exclusive : fills entire scanline of `y` with `byte` from the horizontal position `x-start` through
                                           `y-end-exclusive` MINUS ONE. final (px,py) will be (scanline,x-end-exclusive)
 * plot byte... : writes bytes into the framebuffer.
 The `px` register will auto-increment but `py` won't!
+* plotp byte... : same as `plot` but treats bytes as PackBits-compressed payload
 * fillscr byte : fills entire screen with a given byte
 * goto x y : writes `x` to px and `y` to py (use `mov px <something>` to write to px/py only)
 * border r g b : sets border colour